Real Time Operating System (RTOS)

 - Device Driver And Interrupt signals –

-It needs specific device drivers and interrupt signals to response earliest to interrupts.
+It needs specific device drivers and interrupts signals to respond earliest to interrupts.

 - Thread Priority –